If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 Contact the Service by calling 01324 673555, Monday to Friday, between 9am – 4pm.
 It is also possible to be referred by your GP.

-- An abortion is the medical process of ending a pregnancy so it doesn’t result in the birth of a baby.
+- An abortion is the medical process of ending a pregnancy.

 - It is also known as a termination.